Chapter 27 – As a Correspondent, in Japan

 4. The Blind Wool-Market Manipulator

-One of my better scoops came during a serious slump in Japanese purchases of Australian wool.
+It was during a serious slump in Japanese purchases of Australian wool that I got one of my better scoops.

 Buried deep in the Nikkei’s commodity price pages was an article about an octogenarian Nagoya speculator, Nobuo Kondo.
 His splurging on wool futures had helped to create an earlier wool boom in Australia and Japan.